vloneshi/WEB_G3NKICHI/src/pages/blog/2025-04-15-how-to-build-a-capsule-wardrobe-with-genkichi.md

 ## Final thoughts

-Capsule dressing is not about limitation — it’s about liberation.
-With GENKICHI, you're investing in style that evolves with you and elevates every day.
+Capsule dressing is not about limitation, it’s about liberation.
+With Genkichi, you're investing in style that evolves with you and elevates every day.

 Let’s build a wardrobe that reflects your elegance, effortlessly.